Logging in U-Boot¶

 U-Boot’s logging feature aims to satisfy this goal for both users and developers.

-There are a number logging levels available, in increasing order of verbosity:
+There are a number logging levels available.

 Logging can come from a wide variety of places within U-Boot.
 Each log message has a category which is intended to allow messages to be filtered according to their source.